cloudposse/terraform-aws-organization-access-role/README.md

 Then attach the policy to a master account Group that you want to delegate administration of the invited member account.

-After that, users who are members of the Group in the master account will be able to assume the role and administer the invited account by going here:
+After that, users who are members of the Group in the master account will be able to assume the role and administer the invited member account by going here:

 (change `YYYYYYYYYYYY` to the ID of the invited member account)